 FAQ

-Failover refers to a system’s capability to automatically switch operation to a backup if there is a failure, guaranteeing service continuity with high availability.
+Failover refers to a system’s capability to automatically switch operation to a backup in the event of a failure.
+This ensures service continuity and high availability.

 Why is failover important?